PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/titles.md

 - Gender<br>
 - Image<br>

-Searching fields are available for users to narrow down their search.
+To allow users to narrow down their search, searching and/or sorting options are available according to the columns:

+Input searching fields are available for ID, Social title columns Drop-down with 3 selectable options (Male, Female, Neutral) is available for Gender column Sorting ASC & DESC are available for ID and title columns

 At the beginning of each line is a checkbox while, at the end of each line, two actions can be selected: _Edit_ and _Delete_.
 Checkboxes play with the 'Bulk actions' selector that allows either to 'Select all', 'Unselect all', or 'Delete selected'.